basiralab/FLAT-Net/README.md

 # Few-shot LeArning Training Net-work (FLAT-Net),

-How to accurately  and  efficiently predictbrain graph evolution over time with small set of training examples?
+How to accurately and  efficiently predict brain graph evolution over time with small set of training examples?

 Please contact gurisozen@gmail.com for inquiries.
 Thank you.